nishantp22/LifeatIITK-course-review-website/README.md

 This project is a web application built using React.
 I have choosen a template from MUI templates and have built the entire app over this template.
 There are various componants involved, which are:<br>
-1. App.js : The root component integrating the other sub-commponents and determining the overall structure.<br>
-2. Home.js : The homepage component for the web application where all the courses are visible.
+- App.js : The root component integrating the other sub-commponents and determining the overall structure.<br>- Home.js : The homepage component for the web application where all the courses are visible.
 User can access reviews of any particular course.
-3. Mods.js and Lock.js : The Page specifically for moderators, which is accessed via Lock.js, a component which has the login interface for a moderator.
+- Mods.js and Lock.js : The Page specifically for moderators, which is accessed via Lock.js, a component which has the login interface for a moderator.
-4. Course components (eg: MTH111_112.js) : These are the pages for a particular course, where user can post reviews about the course.
+- Course components (eg: MTH111_112.js) : These are the pages for a particular course, where user can post reviews about the course.
-5. There is also a style.css which is used to style elements that are not in the template<br><br>
+- There is also a style.css which is used to style elements that are not in the template<br><br>

 ## Installation

-1. Clone the repository: `git clone <repository-url>`
+- Clone the repository: `git clone <repository-url>`
-2. Navigate to the project directory: `cd <project-folder>`
+-  Navigate to the project directory: `cd <project-folder>`
-3. Install dependencies: `npm install`
+-  Install dependencies: `npm install`

 ## Usage

+- Start the json server to fetch the data for already registered reviews by `npm json-server --watch public/data/courses.json --port 8000`
-1. Start the development server: `npm start`
+- Start the development server: `npm start`
-2. Open your browser and visit: `http://localhost:3000`
+- Open your browser and visit: `http://localhost:3000`
-3. <b>The built web application is deployed at "https://lifeatiitk.netlify.app"</b>
+- <b>The built web application is deployed at "https://lifeatiitk.netlify.app"</b>
-4. For accessing the moderator interface, the username is : futuresecy, and the password is : pclubsecy
+- For accessing the moderator interface, the username is : futuresecy, and the password is : pclubsecy

 ## Approach
 - The key idea is to create states(arrays) which will dynamically store any review object based on the inputs provided by the user.